 Residents concerned about the changes and growth pushed for incorporation.
 Voters agreed in 1968 and, that year, elected the first City Council to lead the new city in its infancy: Holmes, Don Black, Bob Fisher, John Marchant and Martin Cogburn.

 The new council hired key staff members and created BART, fire and planning commissions, city records show.
-A general plan was crafted that reduced the projected population by half.

 "People move here because of the open space environment, and I don't think it should be changed," Holmes said in a 1969 Times article.
 To preserve Lafayette's "calm, rural atmosphere while the rest of the county undergoes swirling changes around us would be a real accomplishment."